StaticLLVM

 ```bash julia script.jl MyPackage OptionalModuleName

-Generate LLVM IR global variable definition and external declaration strings for a Julia module variable.
+StaticLLVM.make_modvar_def — Methodmake_modvar_def(name::String, value::T, is_const::Bool = false) -> (String, String)Generate LLVM IR global variable definition and external declaration strings for a Julia module variable.

-Returns a tuple (definition::String, declaration::String)
+Returns a tuple (definition::String, declaration::String) where:

-is the LLVM IR external global declaration string.
+definitionis the LLVM IR global definition string with initialization.declarationis the LLVM IR external global declaration string.

-Supported Julia types for value
+Supported Julia types for value:

 - Floating point: Float64, Float32